I/O error on Cassini RADAR data

 Is there some other ISIS feature that I should be using to look at these kinds of non-imagery files from Cassini RADAR?

-#1 Updated by Lynn Weller about 1 year ago
+#1 Updated by Lynn Weller over 1 year ago

 You'll need to download BIEQH00S067_D161_T041S06_V02.LBL and BIEQH00S067_D161_T041S06_V02.ZIP from the PDS location you provided.
 Extract the data from BIEQH00S067_D161_T041S06_V02.ZIP (I did this on the windows side).
 You will then have the associated image data ( BIEQH00S067_D161_T041S06_V02.IMG).